-- In this class I use Blackboard-a Web-based course management system with passwordprotected access at http://courses.utexas.edu-to distribute course materials, to communicate and collaborate online, to post grades, to submit assignments, and to give you online quizzes and surveys.
-You can find support in using Blackboard at the ITS Help Desk at 475-9400, Monday through Friday, 8 a.m. to 6 p.m., so plan accordingly. - Both the instructor and teaching assistant will make every attempt to be responsive to questions, concerns, and inquires from students and students should feel free to approach us to discuss anything.
-However, students should not expect immediate responses to emails, and messages sent during evening or weekend hours may not receive as prompt a response. - This course carries the Independent Inquiry flag.
-Independent Inquiry courses are designed to engage you in the process of inquiry over the course of a semester, providing you with the opportunity for independent investigation of a question, problem, or project related to your major.
-You should therefore expect a substantial portion of your grade to come from the independent investigation and presentation of your own work.
+- In this class I use Canvas-a Web-based course management system with passwordprotected access at http://canvas.utexas.edu/ -to distribute course materials, to communicate and collaborate online, to post grades, and to submit and accept assignments.
+You can find support in using Canvas at the ITS Help Desk at 475-9400, Monday through Friday, 8 a.m. to 6 p.m., so plan accordingly. - Both the instructor and teaching assistant will make every attempt to be responsive to questions, concerns, and inquires from students and students should feel free to approach us to discuss anything.
+However, students should not expect immediate responses to emails, and messages sent during evening or weekend hours may not receive as prompt a response.